savaslabs/savaslabs.github.io/_assets/styles/index.md

 ## Acknowledgements

-This documentation is generated using [Hologram](http://github.com/trulia/hologram) and contains markup and styles adapted from the [Acme boilerplate](https://github.com/mattrothenberg/styleguide-boilerplate).
+This documentation is generated using [Hologram](http://github.com/trulia/hologram) and contains some markup and styles adapted from the [Acme boilerplate](https://github.com/mattrothenberg/styleguide-boilerplate).